Updates

 March 13, 2026

 - Sent 11 questions to Jupiter Power (Gage Fuller, cascadiaridge@jupiterpower.io) about battery chemistry, setbacks, fire suppression, noise, decommissioning, and environmental monitoring.
-No response.
+Jupiter Power responded on April 1 with information on fire safety and battery chemistry; site-specific questions were deferred to the permit application.

 - Sent letter to Councilmember Sarah Perry about public records access for the Critical Areas Designation.
 Perry’s office escalated to the Department of Local Services.
 King County delivered the CAD report the same day (2-hour turnaround).